Dale Earnhardt Jr.: Move to Hendrick Motorsports

 After much speculation, Earnhardt announced on May 10, 2007, that he would leave Dale Earnhardt Inc., the company founded by his father, to drive for another team in 2008.
-Earnhardt expressed that his decision was based entirely on his desires to achieve his career goal of a Sprint Cup Championship, and his apparent belief that he would not be able to attain that objective while driving for DEI.
-He said that unless he could gain majority ownership, and therefore control, of DEI, that he was not confident in the organization's ability to field the elite level equipment that would yield the elusive title.
+Earnhardt expressed that his decision was based entirely on his desire to achieve his career goal of a Sprint Cup Championship, and his apparent belief that he would not be able to attain that objective while driving for DEI.
+He said that unless he could gain majority ownership, and therefore control, of DEI, he was not confident in the organization's ability to field the elite-level equipment that would yield the elusive title.

 On June 13, 2007, he announced at a press conference that he had signed a five-year contract with Hendrick Motorsports, replacing Kyle Busch.
 At the time, Hendrick consisted of Jeff Gordon, Jimmie Johnson, and Casey Mears.

-One month later on July 13, 2007, it was announced that his long-time primary sponsor Budweiser would not be with Earnhardt when he made the move to Hendrick.
+One month later, on July 13, 2007, it was announced that his long-time primary sponsor Budweiser would not be with Earnhardt when he made the move to Hendrick.
 Other contractual agreements in place at Hendrick Motorsports are said to have prevented a relationship with Bud.
 Due to a previous friendship between team owner Rick Hendrick and Earnhardt's father, Earnhardt later said that going to drive for Hendrick almost felt like driving for a second family team.